coteyr/screeps/README.md

 # Army

+# Room Strategies

+ - **Dumb** Very simple, monolithic room build out code.
+Takes almost no CPU but is dead stupid.
+The room is the center of the universe.
+It directs everything.
+Works very well for a rush to RCL 3, will continue to work beyond that, but is not advised.
+There is no offense, no defense, no queuing, no nothing.
+It works till the task is done.
+If a source is not being mined, it spawns a worker.
+It is not optimized in any direction, and works more off a list then it responds to a situation.
+It is better in RCL 1 to RCL 3 because it dumps 100% of the mined energy into room build out instead of longer term goals.
+After RCL 3 though that policy will not work.

+  - **Objects** Every object is responsible for it's own work.
+There are many roles, and each role is important.
+The individual object decides what it needs and tries to get it.
+Creeps are implemented as FSMs, and try to fill the goals of all objects.
+This is the core of the AI.
+It will work in RCL 1 to RCL 8 but at lower levels it's attempts to balance the economy are usually more harmful then helpful.
+It will make it though those levels, but for example, it will devote energy to building walls when it's more important to just get to RCL 3 for the tower.

 # Tactics

  - **litewalls** Cheap wall destroyers for when there are small walls and no towers, less important now that noob walls don't exist.